KantiCodes/chess-raspberrypi/README.md

 ## Taking a picture

-In order to take a picture you need to make sure that you have the [Picamera](https://picamera.readthedocs.io/) installed and the camera plugged.
+In order to take a picture you need to make sure that you have the [Picamera](https://picamera.readthedocs.io/) installed/

+Shut down your raspberry Pi and unplug the power(just for safety) then follow this 2 minute video to properly connect you camera tape with the Pi - [Video](https://www.youtube.com/watch?v=lAbpDRy-gc0&t=83s)

+Remember:

+-blue part of the tape should face the USB ports
+- make sure you have properly closed the plastic to secure the camera tape

 Create a file with a following code and save it - for instance as: _photo_maker.py_